bosskmk/pluto_menu_bar/README.md

-## PlutoMenuBar for flutter - v0.1.0
+## PlutoMenuBar for flutter - v0.1.1

 PlutoMenuBar is a horizontal menu bar for flutter.

 ### Features
 - Multiple sub-menu : Add as many submenus as you like.
+- Change the default style : Change the background, font, and border.

 ### Demo
 [Demo Web](https://bosskmk.github.io/pluto_menu_bar/build/web/index.html)